 The development and implementation, in collaboration with the relevant Ministries, Departments and Agencies, of a behavioural change modification programme aimed at shifting eating patterns to healthier and preferably, locally produced foods, including fruits and vegetables.

 The School Feeding Unit

-The School Feeding Unit is the section within MoEY which is responsible for the monitoring and evaluation of the Policy within the institutions to ensure that standards are being met and menus utilized.
+The School Feeding Unit within MoEY, will monitor and evaluate the Policy within the institutions to ensure that standards are being met and menus utilized.

 The Ministry of Health and Wellness

 The MOHW will: